smcalilly/teach/html-css/html-outline.md

 ### rich web pages
 - a
   - href
-  - can link to somewhere on the web
+  - can link to somewhere on the web, aka **absolute**
-  - can link to somewhere in the local file system, relative to the location
+  - can link to somewhere in the local file system, **relative** to the location
   - anchor links
   - email links
   - title attribute
   - target attribute
+- img
+  - src
+    - can be relative or absolute
+  - alt (this is for screen readers and shown if the link fails)
+  - title (not read by screen readers)
+- forms
+  - input
   - button
 - script
   - src
-- image
-  - src
-- forms
-  - input

 ## layout / semantic html
 https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML